The scalar, vector, and tensor modes in gravitational wave turbulence simulations: Acknowledgments

 \section{Acknowledgments}

+We thank Arthur Kosowsky and A.~G.~Tevzadze for useful discussions.
+We also acknowledge the two anonymous referees for useful suggestions.
 Support through the Swedish Research Council, grant 2019-04234, and Shota Rustaveli GNSF (grants FR/18-1462) are gratefully acknowledged.
 We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm.